dalemyers/deserialize/README.md

 This will now assign the data with the key `id` to the field `identifier`.
 You can have multiple annotations to override multiple keys.

+### Unhandled Fields

+Usually, if you don't specify the field in your definition, but it does exist in the data, you just want to ignore it.
+Sometimes however, you want to know if there is extra data.
+In this case, when calling `deserialize(...)` you can set `throw_on_unhandled=True` and it will raise an exception if any fields in the data are unhandled.

+Additionally, sometimes you want this, but know of a particular field that can be ignored.
+You can mark these as allowed to be unhandled with the decorator `@allow_unhandled("key_name")`.

 ### Ignored Keys

 You may want some properties in your object that aren't loaded from disk, but instead created some other way.
 To do this, use the `ignore` decorator.
 Here's an example: